fluderm/PyBulletPerAct/README.md

 ## To do:

 A lot of our time was spent trying to figure out the goal for our group.
-In order to help you with that and give you explicit direction
-(which we were lacking), let me provide you with some (to me) reasonable next steps:
+In order to help you with that and give you explicit direction, let me provide you with some (to me) reasonable next steps:

 * First, I would suggest trying to understand the code we provide in this repo.
 Personally, I think this is a very good approach and seems suitable to making progress given limited resources.